 Yes.
 Washington boaters can keep up-to-date on the latest boating regulations with the free BOATsmart!
 Knowledge Base.
 Learn about boating equipment requirements, navigation and right-of-way regulations and restrictions that may apply on Washington waterways to be sure that you’re safe and confident on the water.

-DO I NEED A LICENSE TO RENT A BOAT IN NEW YORK?
+DO I NEED A LICENSE TO RENT A BOAT IN WASHINGTON?

 Boat operators in Washington are not required to have a Boater Education Card in order to rent a boat in Washington, however it is highly recommended.

 WASHINGTON BOATING AND ALCOHOL LAWS

 It is illegal in the state of Washington to operate any boat while under the influence of an intoxicating substance, such as drugs and/or alcohol.
 This law is applicable to the operators of both motorized boats and human-powered craft.